ccheng0113ooo-rgb/KLSD/README.md

 nn.py: This function contains the network framework of our entire model.
-ML_code:Relevant code for the baseline model cnn:Relevant code for the baseline model
+ML_code:Relevant code for the baseline model cnn:Relevant code for the baseline model backend:Backend files of the database platform klsd:Frontend files of the database platform

 # Train and test folds
 python process_data.py --finaldata /Your path